wurmlab/SBC361-programming-in-R/practical1.md

 #### Q16.
 Which of these commands would output the 2nd and 4th columns of mat1 only (again, try answering this without evaluating the code!)?
 ```
 mat1[2, 4]
-mat1(,(2, 4))
+mat1(, (2, 4))
 mat1[c(2, 4), ]
 mat1[, c(2, 4)]
 ```
 #### Q17.
 Write your own (fully annotated) program for creating a matrix from three separate vectors.
 The first vector, `vec1`, should be 50 elements long, and should simply contain the numbers 1 to 50.
 The second vector, `vec2`, should contain the square of these numbers (i.e. `vec1` raised to the power 2).
 The third vector, `vec3`, should contain the cube of these numbers (i.e. `vec1` raised to the power 3).
 Finally, create a matrix, `my_matrix`, which has `vec1` as the first row, `vec2` as the second row, and `vec3` as the third row.

 ### Data frame
 A very common type of object is the data frame.
 On the face of it, these look very similar to matrices.
 However, there are some important differences between data frames and matrices.
 The most important difference is that, in a matrix, all the elements need to be of the same class, while in a data frame, different classes are allowed.
 Several data frames are  loaded into R by default (`puromycin_data <- Puromycin`).
-Like in matrices, you can access different elements of the data frame using indices (`puromycin_data[1,1]`).
-While you can get to specific columns using an index (`puromycin_data[,2]`), R allows you to get to specific columns using their name and the dollar sign: `puromycin_data$rate`.
+Like in matrices, you can access different elements of the data frame using indices (`puromycin_data[1, 1]`).
+While you can get to specific columns using an index (`puromycin_data[, 2]`), R allows you to get to specific columns using their name and the dollar sign: `puromycin_data$rate`.
 Note that, although the data frame is of class data frame, typing `puromycin_data$rate` will return a vector of class numeric (try using the function `class()` to check this).

 Normally, when R encounters columns with words in a data frame (rather than numbers), it automatically interprets them as data of a different type, the factor.
 This allows us to work with categorical data, by organising the data into discrete categories, known as levels (e.g., red, yellow and blue could be the levels of a column called ‘colour’).
 Type the following for an example:
 ```